elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ## Our first GenServer

 A GenServer is implemented in two parts: the client API and the server callbacks.
 You can either combine both parts into a single module or you can separate them into a client module and a server module.
 The client and server run in separate processes, with the client passing messages back and forth to the server as its functions are called.
-Here we'll use a single module for both the server callbacks and client API.
+Here we'll use a single module for both the server callbacks and the client API.

 Create a new file at `lib/kv/registry.ex` with the following contents:

 ```elixir
 defmodule KV.Registry do